Clark Lea

-Clark Lea (born November 11, 1981) is an American football coach who is currently the head football coach at Vanderbilt.
+Clark Lea (born November 11, 1981) is an American football coach who has been the head football coach at Vanderbilt University since 2021.
 He previously served as the defensive coordinator at the University of Notre Dame from 2018 to 2020.
 Lea began his coaching career as a graduate assistant at University of California, Los Angeles (UCLA) in 2006 and went on to serve as an assistant coach at South Dakota State University, Bowling Green State University, Syracuse University, and Wake Forest University.

 Playing career

 Lea started his college career playing baseball.
 He helped lead Birmingham Southern to the 2001 NAIA championship his freshman year.
-Lea then transferred to Belmont and played one year of baseball (5G, 2-for-5, K).
-Lea remained in Nashville and finished his college career at Vanderbilt, playing fullback his last two years.
+Lea then transferred to Belmont University and played one year of baseball (5G, 2-for-5, K).
+Lea remained in Nashville and finished his college career at Vanderbilt, where he played fullback for the Commodores his final two years.

 Coaching career

-UCLA
+UCLA (first stint)

 In 2006, Lea began his coaching career at UCLA as a graduate assistant under head coach Karl Dorrell.